ubpb/alma_api/README.md

 ## Error handling

 There are three types of errors that can occur when calling the Alma APIs with this library.
-Each error exposes the `#message' and `#code' methods for further inspection.
+Each error exposes the `#message` and `#code` methods for further inspection.
 The message is returned in the language set in the configuration (default is English).

 For gateway errors, the code is a string token (e.g. REQUEST_TOO_LARGE).
 For logical errors, the code is usually a number (e.g. 401850).
 See the "Possible Error Codes" section for each resource in the [documentation](https://developers.exlibrisgroup.com/alma/apis/) for details.